rromulos/command-vault/README.md

 | ./cv -scat "value"     | Search by category |
 | ./cv -sdes "value"     | Search by description |

-**Note**: You can search without enclosing the values in double quotes, but the value cannot represent a composite value
+**Note**: You can search without enclosing the values in double quotes, but the value cannot represent a composite value.
 ## Screenshots
 ![image](https://user-images.githubusercontent.com/27534241/183315162-e8027a6c-e7f8-43b0-bffb-5c51d53b0d8e.png)